egeulgen/pathfindR/README.md

 function creates a ggplot object of an UpSet plot where the x-axis is the UpSet plot of intersections of enriched terms.
-By default (i.e., `method = "heatmap"`), the main plot is a heatmap of genes at the corresponding intersections, colored by up/down regulation (if `genes_df` is provided, colored by change values).
+By default (i.e., `method = "heatmap"`), the main plot is a heatmap of genes at the corresponding intersections, colored by up-/down-regulation (if `genes_df` is provided, colored by change values).
 If `method = "barplot"`, the main plot is bar plots of the number of genes at the corresponding intersections.
-Finally, if `method = "boxplot"` and `genes_df` is provided, then the main plot displays the boxplots of change values of the genes at the corresponding intersections.
+Finally, if `method = "boxplot"` and `genes_df` is provided, then the main plot displays the boxplots of the genes’ change values at the corresponding intersections.

 ![UpSet
 plot](https://github.com/egeulgen/pathfindR/blob/master/vignettes/upset.png?raw=true